dart-code-checker/dart-code-metrics/doc/rules/prefer-const-border-radius.md

 ## Description

-BorderRadius.circular constructor calls const BorderRadius.all constructor under the hood.
-This rule allows to replace BorderRadius.circular(radius) with const BorderRadius.all(Radius.circular(radius)) if radius is a constant value.
+[BorderRadius.circular constructor](https://github.com/flutter/flutter/blob/master/packages/flutter/lib/src/painting/border_radius.dart#L292-L295) calls `const BorderRadius.all` constructor under the hood.
+This rule allows to replace `BorderRadius.circular(radius)` with `const BorderRadius.all(Radius.circular(radius))` if `radius` is a constant value.
+With such replacement, you can pass default `BorderRadius` value into your widget constructor.

 ### Example